How to deal with food cravings

 It seems straightforward, but drinking water can help with many health challenges.
 It will also fill the void in your stomach that wants to be filled by your craving.
 Water will increase your energy, reduce fatigue and help flush out toxins.
 A lot of times when you have a craving, your body is actually just thirsty.
 Give it what it wants and drink up.

 Cravings can pop up at any time but they seem to be stronger when you’re hungry.
 Combat this early by ensuring that you’re eating enough calories from nutrient-dense foods throughout the day.
 When you properly fuel your body, you don’t give it a chance to crave foods that are less nutritious.

 Examine your focus

 When you’re experiencing food cravings, it’s because you’re allowing your mind to focus entirely on the sensation of eating.
 Remember, where focus goes, energy flows.
-Your desire takes the form of thinking about what it would be like to smell and taste your preferred food, be it donuts, French fries or chocolate chip cookies, and you’re already envisioning how it will feel to “reward” yourself once you fulfill the craving.
+Your desire takes the form of thinking about what it would be like to smell and taste your preferred food and how you will feel rewarded once you give in to the craving.

 Find what makes you feel good